Frequently Asked Questions

 Chapter 7 bankruptcy causes most of your debts to be discharged, and in return, the bankruptcy trustee can take any property you own that is not exempt from collection.

-Chapter 13 bankruptcy requires that you file for a repayment plan with the court to pay back your debts over time.
+On the other hand, Chapter 13 bankruptcy requires that you file for a repayment plan with the court to pay back your debts over time.

 If you can meet the eligibility requirements for both, then you can choose which type of bankruptcy makes the most sense for you.
-But if you have secured debts of more than $922,975 and unsecured debts of more than $307, 675, you will have no choice, and you cannot use Chapter 13.
+However, if you have secured debts of more than $922,975 and unsecured debts of more than $307, 675, you will have no choice, and you cannot use Chapter 13.

-After a ruling by a local bankruptcy judge, Parker & DuFresne offer an option to file bankruptcy before the attorney fee is paid.
+However, after a ruling by a local bankruptcy judge, Parker & DuFresne offer an option to file bankruptcy before the attorney fee is paid.

-No, you can pay the entire attorney fee before filing.
+No. To clarify, you can pay the entire attorney fee before filing.